tcwilkinson/caa2015/ideas.md

 Scrutiny.
 Participating in the scientific community involves scrutinizing the work of others and allowing your own work to be similarly evaluated by your peers.
 This system of checks and balances verifies the quality of scientific research and assures that evidence is

+3: FOSS and Free Science  -> Parallel as Show by Kelty
+    characteristics of peer review, open data subject to validation and replication, and a culture of academic freedom, credit, civility and reputation
+    Motivation: reputation
+    Recursive Public

+4: FOSS and Free Science  -> Community play a role